Snuggan/pax2/documentation/pdal-slu_lm.md

 Filtering according to *z*-values and point type, see the options below for details.
 If there is a dimension `HeightAboveGround`, its values are copied into dimension `Z`.

-Execute `pdal --options filters.slu_lm` for a list of available parameters. ,
+Execute `pdal --options filters.slu_lm` for a list of available parameters and metrics.

 ## Parameters